Biden hosts ASEAN as he looks to show Pacific commitment

 Biden is also expected to address the situation in Myanmar with ASEAN leaders, as well as discuss China and the Russian invasion of Ukraine.

 Biden has called for Russia to be disinvited from November’s scheduled Group of 20 summit because of its invasion of Ukraine.
-ASEAN member Indonesia, which holds the presidency of the Group of 20 this year, has resisted the calls to pull Moscow’s invitation.
+ASEAN member Indonesia, which holds the presidency of the G-20 this year, has resisted the calls to pull Moscow’s invitation.

+Ferdinand Marcos Jr., the presumptive winner of this week’s Philippines presidential election, could test U.S. sway in the region.
+The son and namesake of the country’s former dictator has said he wants to pursue closer ties with China.

+He has received congratulatory calls from both Biden and Chinese President Xi Jinping.
+His campaign said that Marcos Jr. also met on on Thursday with Chinese ambassador, Huang Xilian, who conveyed that Beijing wants to bring cooperation between the two country to “new heights.”

-At a virtual summit with ASEAN leaders last year, Biden said Washington would look to start talks with Pacific nations about developing a regional economic framework.
-Campbell said that the Indo-Pacific Economic Framework would be under discussion during this year’s summit, though it was unclear how substantive the talks would be.
+At a virtual summit with ASEAN leaders last year, Biden said Washington would look to start talks with Pacific nations about developing a regional economic framework

-Japan’s Washington ambassador, Tomita Koji, said at another forum in Washington earlier this week that the framework could be launched during Biden’s upcoming visit to Japan.
+Japan’s Washington ambassador, Tomita Koji, said earlier this week that the framework could be launched during Biden’s upcoming visit to Japan.

 By AAMER MADHANI